HarshitKaushik/java-cheat-sheet/README.md

 animals[0] contains a reference to Dog Object.
 When animals[0].bark() method is called method in Dog class is invoked even though the type of reference variable is Animal. animals[1] contains a reference to Animal Object.
 When animals[1].bark() method is called method in Animal class is invoked.
 #### Covariant Returns
-A sub class is considered to be of same type as its super class.
+A sub-class is considered to be of same type as its super class.
 So, in interfaces or abstract class, it is fine to provide implementations using the Sub Class Types as Return Types.(com.in28minutes.SameType)
 ### Class Modifiers
 - Let us learn about a few Java Class Modifiers.